MichalRsa/astro-blog/src/content/blog/understanding-redux-thunks-and-middlewares.md

 In the previous article, we learned about the basic concepts of redux.
 We created a store, updated the state, and read the state.
 In this article, we will learn about middleware and thunks.
 We will use them to make requests to the mocked API.

-**Thunks are not necessary for async calls in redux**, but they allow us to pass not only action objects but also thunk functions to the `store.dispatch()` method.
-It unifies how we create action creators and thunk action creators
+**Thunks are not necessary for async calls in redux**, but they allow us to pass not only action objects but also thunk functions to the `store.dispatch()` method. **It unifies how we create action creators and thunk action creators.**

 ## Table of contents